purpleclay/nsv/docs/next-version.md

 By scanning all commit messages within the latest release, `nsv` understands the author's intent and prints the next semantic version to stdout.

-If you want to see what is happening under the hood, ask it:
+If you want to see what is happening under the hood you can use the `--show` flag:

 ```sh
 nsv next --show